Innovators Wanted

 district hall

-District Hall is a work in progress.
+District Hall is a work in progress, in the middle of a hopeful transition.

-• Free WiFi, of course;
+• Free WiFi was provided, of course;

 Sarah's message: District Hall is all potential, waiting for you.